An image of a red light therapy device for knee pain

 Devices that have shown benefits in clinical studies for pain relief and inflammation typically use a combination of Red and Near-Infrared Light, with wavelengths ranging from about 630 to 850 nanometers.
 These wavelengths are able to penetrate deeper into tissues, targeting the muscles and joints rather than just the surface of the skin.

-You'll want to look for devices that are marketed specifically for pain relief, muscle recovery, or joint health, and that clearly state their wavelength range and power output.
+When evaluating devices for pain management, look for those that are marketed specifically for pain relief, muscle recovery, or joint health, and that clearly state their wavelength range and power output.
 Medical-grade or FDA-cleared devices for pain management are more likely to deliver the intensity and consistency needed for therapeutic results.
 Handheld panels, flexible pads, or wraparound devices are common formats that allow you to target the knee area directly.

-Make sure to follow the manufacturer’s guidelines for treatment duration and frequency, as these factors can greatly influence your results.
-Remember, skincare-focused Red Light Therapy devices are not designed to address pain or inflammation and will not provide the same benefits as those intended for therapeutic use.
-For the best outcome, consult with a healthcare professional to ensure you’re choosing a safe and effective device for your specific needs.
+Make sure to follow the manufacturer's guidelines for treatment duration and frequency, as these factors can greatly influence your results.
+Skincare-focused Red Light Therapy devices are not designed to address pain or inflammation and will not provide the same benefits as those intended for therapeutic use.
+For the best outcome, consult with a healthcare professional to ensure you are choosing a safe and effective device for your specific needs.

 Conclusion